String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: The analytic structure of string correlators

-\paragraph{One unit from the edge} Moving closer to the edge, we look at the case of \be \sum_i w_i=2\max_i(w_i)-1\ . \ee In this case the parity is necessarily odd.
+In this case the parity is necessarily odd.
 The analysis of the codimension 2 singularity is unchanged.
 However, since some of the $X_I$ with $|I|=1$ are $y_i$-independent, the corresponding codimension 4 singularity does not exist.
 This means that these poles are absent in the spacetime correlator and correspondingly all the poles that would be related by reflection symmetry to these poles in the correlator are also absent.\footnote{The absence of the reflected poles is not obvious since they are contained in the unflowed correlator.
-Thus they must be cancelled by a zero in the integration over $(y_i,z)$-space.} We thus conclude that the set of poles in this case reads \be \sum_i j_i =\left(n+\frac{1}{2}\right)(k-2)+m+3 \ , \ee together with all the reflected images.
-We hence obtain the third possibility in eq.~\eqref{eq:a parameter}.
+Thus they must be cancelled by a zero in the integration over $(y_i,z)$-space.} We thus conclude that the set of poles in this case reads